bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 In the list of instances the following actions can be performed:

-1. **View** an instance`s name and status — Starting, strated, failed, stopping, stopped, deleting, deleted.
+1. **View** an instance`s name and status — ready, starting, strated, failed, stopping, stopped, deleting, deleted.
 2. **Start** an instance by clicking the «Start» button in the Actions section.
 The instance status will first change to «Strating» and in a few seconds to «Started».
 That means the instance is launched and is working now.
 3. **Stop** the instance that has been started i.e. has the «Started» status.
 Clkick at the «Stop» button and wait for a while till the status changes to «Stopping» and then to «Stopped».
 4. **Delete** a stream clicking at the corresponding icon in the Action block near the name of the stream you want to delete.